g-hundal/g-hundal.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D. candidate at the University of Chicago Harris School of Public Policy.
-I work in development, labor, and behavioral economics, studying how inequality restricts access to opportunity and evaluating interventions that improve mobility in low-income labor markets.
+As an applied microeconomist, I work in development, labor, and behavioral economics, studying how inequality restricts access to opportunity and evaluating interventions that improve mobility in low-income labor markets.

 **I am on the 2025–26 academic job market.**